mimiframework/Mimi.jl/docs/src/howto/howto_5.md

 end
 ```
 If there are "index"s listed in the Parameter definition, then it will be an `ArrayModelParameter` whose `eltype` is the type specified in the curly brackets.
 If there are no "index"s listed, then the type specified in the curly brackets is the actual type of the parameter value, and it will be represent by Mimi as a `ScalarModelParameter`.

+If you use this functionality and then `connect_param!` these Parameters to model parameters, you may need to
+use the `data_type` keyword argument to specifiy the desired `DataType` of your connected parameter.